 TradingView Order Book: A Comprehensive Guide

-In this comprehensive guide, we'll delve into the importance of the TradingView order book and explore its key features to help you gain an edge in your trading journey.
+In this comprehensive guide, we’ll show you how to use the TradingView order book and explore its key features to help you gain an edge in your trading journey.

 The TradingView order book, or DOM, is a dynamic tool that displays the open buy and sell orders for a particular financial instrument at different price levels.
-It provides a visual representation of market participants' intentions, allowing traders to assess supply and demand levels for the asset.
+It provides a visual representation of market participants’ orders, allowing traders to assess supply and demand levels.

 Accessing the TradingView Order Book: Common Questions